nidhi-k3/nidhi-k3.github.io/README.md

 ## About Me

+Hello!
 I'm pursuing a B.S. in Computer Science with an ECE focus + Theater Studies at Duke ('26) and looking for hardware engineering opportunities where I can design, test and optimize real systems.

 I began my studies in Computer Science at Duke University and quickly discovered I wanted to physically build as well as code.
 That led me to focus on embedded systems, sensor integration, and hardware design alongside my CS major.